namtvit07/pushpop/README.md

 <pre>The number 30!</pre>
 ```

-4. Specify your API credentials
+**Specify your API credentials**

 Now it's time to write a job that does something real.
 For that we'll need to specify API keys.
 To tell Pushpop about
 API keys, we'll use [foreman](https://github.com/ddollar/foreman).
-When you use foreman to run a ruby process, it adds
-environment variables found in a `.env` file to the environemnt.
+When you use foreman to run a process, it adds variables found in a `.env` file to the environemnt.
 It's very handy for keeping secure API keys out of your code! (.env files are gitignored by Pushpop)

 Create a `.env` file in the project directory and add Keen IO API keys and either Twilio or Sendgrid keys.
 Here's
 what an example file would look like with all three: